tarsranger/smartsearchly_test/README.md

 login with your superuser

-There seemed to be different POIs with identical external_id, so it couldn't be relied on to check for duplicate values.
+There seemed to be different POIs with identical external_id, so it couldn't be relied on to check for duplicate rows in the files.